Outdoor Dining Set

 - Bar: For drinks only, give each person about 18 inches of space at the bar.
 For a meal, each diner will need about 20 to 24 inches of countertop.

-- Metal – Wrought iron and cast aluminum are heavy and sturdy, making them ideal to stand up against high winds.
-Though wrought iron or steel may require a little more care to avoid rust, powder-coated aluminum.
+- Metal – Wrought iron and cast aluminum are heavy, making them something to consider in windy environments.
+However, wrought iron or steel may require a little more care to maintain than a model made with powder-coated aluminum.
 Be sure to check the upkeep recommendations for any specific piece you’re considering.

 - Natural wicker – When you buy outdoor furniture marketed as wicker, make sure to check whether it is natural or resin wicker.
-Pieces woven from rattan, bamboo, or other plant-based materials are lightweight and stylish, but they may be susceptible to damage in rainy or windy areas.
+Pieces woven from rattan, bamboo, or other plant-based materials are lightweight and stylish, but they may also need special care in moist conditions.

-- Plastic and resin – These hardy synthetics can be molded and dyed to take on the appearance of other materials.
-Resin wicker patio furniture is especially popular, as it combines the classic look of wicker with better resistance to moisture.
-However, plastic can become brittle in cold weather, so be sure to check the manufacturer’s recommendations to see if an item would be a good fit for your climate.
+- Plastic and resin – These synthetics can be molded and dyed to take on the appearance of other materials.
+Resin wicker patio furniture is especially popular.
+However, some plastics have been known to become brittle in cold weather, so be sure to check the manufacturer’s recommendations to see if an item would be a good fit for your climate.